 Despite their official numbering, the last two string quartets written by Scotland’s most brilliantly inventive composer, James Dillon, were actually composed the opposite way round to how they appear.
 His String Quartet No. 5 was originally begun as a gift for the Arditti Quartet, to celebrate their 30th anniversary.
 However, Dillon ultimately put the work aside unfinished, before returning to complete it a few years later, sending it to Irvine Arditti unannounced, now as a gift for their 35th anniversary.
 In the intervening period, Dillon had already completed what would subsequently be called his String Quartet No. 6.
-Regardless of the numbers, though, the two works have much in common, in terms of duration (each lasting around 15 minutes) as well as the type & treatment of their material.
+Regardless of the numbers, though, the two works have much in common, in terms of duration (each lasting around 15 minutes) as well as the type and treatment of their material.

 Both, i think it’s fair to say, have melody at their core, but it’s more obvious in String Quartet No. 5.
 The opening sounds like a strained dominant chord, followed by a progression flecked with sharp cuts, which is about as much leeway as Dillon affords such moments of half-clarity as this.
-The texture breaks apart into frantic pointillism & is thereby brought to halt; a collection of distinct strands is discernible within a dense polyphonic melée; the quartet softens to a light collection of glinted flutterings, separating & becoming sparse—through all of these & other manoeuvres, the traces of melody are constant although kept very much at arm’s length.
-Dillon occasionally focusses sharply, bringing the players into marked, measured order, heavily emphasising certain pitches, but taken as a whole, String Quartet No. 5 displays a relationship with its melodic centre that’s perhaps reluctant but certainly volatile.
+The texture breaks apart into frantic pointillism and is thereby brought to halt; a collection of distinct strands is discernible within a dense polyphonic melée; the quartet softens to a light collection of glinted flutterings, separating and becoming sparse—through all of these and other manoeuvres, the traces of melody are constant although kept very much at arm’s length.
+Dillon occasionally focuses sharply, bringing the players into marked, measured order, heavily emphasising certain pitches, but taken as a whole, String Quartet No. 5 displays a relationship with its melodic centre that’s perhaps reluctant but certainly volatile.